 The British took over New Amsterdam in 1664 and renamed it New York, but the wall still remained, becoming more a relic than a serious defense.

 By the turn of the century, the fear of land attacks had almost completely subsided and the city was beginning to feel crowded.
-So in 1699 the wall was torn down with some of the material salvaged to help construct a new City Hall at the corner of Nassau Street and the newly cristened Wall Street.
+So in 1699, the wall was torn down with some of the material salvaged to help construct a new City Hall at the corner of Nassau Street and the newly christened Wall Street.
 In 1711 a slave market was built on Wall Street along the eastern shore, remaining there until 1762.

 When the British were forced out in 1783 by the Americans, the City Hall building was finally renamed Federal Hall — the first official center of American government.

 A plaque honoring the old wall sits today at the corner of Wall and Broadway, where the gate to the city once opened: